 Church World Service administers EAPPI-US to send Ecumenical Accompaniers from the United States to participate in the program.
 Ecumenical Accompaniers live in Jerusalem and the West Bank for a three-month term, monitor and report human rights abuses, and support Palestinians and Israelis working together for a just peace.

-- To support an Ecumenical Accompanier: eappi.us/support
+- Support an Ecumenical Accompanier: eappi.us/support

 Additional Resources: